OUT BEYOND : SUBLIME

 Jitka Hanzlová’s Forest series

-If I want to follow the truth, it can only be my truth.
+If one wants to follow the truth, it can only be their truth.